codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

              '("one" "two" "three" "four" "five"))
 ```

-### You're going round in circles.
+### Not convinced.
 Show me an example where lazy evaluation really helps.

-One situation I faced in the real world recently, which required a loop index, was tht I wanted to write log messages with parameters in them.
-I chose a template format similar to that used in C#, i.e.:
+One situation I faced in the real world recently which required a loop index was that I wanted to write parameterised log messages.
+To do this, I chose a template format similar to that used in C#, i.e.:

 ```
 The {0} has a problem.
 Cause of failure: {1}.
 Recommended solution: {2}.